Anil Ambani

-Anil Dhirubhai Ambani (born 4 June 1959) is an Indian billionaire, businessman, chairman, and managing director of Reliance Group (a.k.a.
-Reliance ADA Group).
+Anil Dhirajlal Ambani (born 4 June 1959) is an Indian businessman, chairman, and managing director of the Reliance Group.
 The Reliance Group was created in July 2006 following a demerger from Reliance Industries Limited.
+He was once one of the richest people in the world until he lost the title due to financial struggles and bankruptcy.
 He led several listed corporations, including Reliance Capital, Reliance Infrastructure, Reliance Power, and Reliance Communications.
-Anil's net worth is currently estimated at $1 Billion as of June 26, 2025.

 Ambani, once the sixth richest person in the world, declared bankruptcy before a UK court in February 2020.
 He served in the Rajya Sabha, the upper house of the Parliament of India from Uttar Pradesh, as an Independent MP between 2004 and 2006.
-He was made MP with the help of the Samajwadi Party & the Congress Alliance.

 Life and education

-Anil Ambani is the youngest son of the founder of Reliance Industries, Dhirubhai Ambani and his wife Kokilaben Ambani.
+Anil Dhirajlal Ambani was born on 4 June 1959 in Bombay.
+He is the youngest son of the founder of Reliance Industries, Dhirubhai Ambani and his wife Kokilaben Ambani.
 Ambani has said that his father would lead the brothers on "incentive-oriented outings" where they would be rewarded with a box of mangoes for a 10-km (6 mile) hike, but also punished them for acting out in front of guests.
 He earned his Bachelor of Science degree from Kishinchand Chellaram College and received a Master in Business Administration at the Wharton School of the University of Pennsylvania in 1983.